 Where the payoff shows up operationally

-• Tenant ceiling stain, active drip, sagging drywall, photo proof, and owner-update calls answered immediately.
+• Tenant ceiling stain, active drip, sagging drywall, unit-below, photo proof, access, and owner-update calls answered immediately.

-• Active water, source clues, photos, affected room, access, pets, parking, and deadline pressure captured.
+• Active water, source clues, photos, affected room, prior ticket, access, pets, parking, and deadline pressure captured.

-• Resident update, owner note, vendor dispatch, restoration, plumbing, roof, HVAC, and drywall paths separated.
+• Resident update, owner note, vendor dispatch, no-access, restoration, plumbing, roof, HVAC, and drywall paths separated.

 • Electrical, structural, mold, habitability, insurance, blame, cost, and exact-time questions sent to staff.